 In a province like Ontario where rough winters rule for months, the deck in your home becomes invisible to the eyes nearly half the year.
 But make no mistake!
-Your deck has a big role to play in value adding to home-aesthetics and enhancing your lifestyle.
+Your deck has a big role to play in value-adding to home-aesthetics and enhancing your lifestyle.

 Decks give you the advantage of a beautiful view, giving your home a certain depth.
 But unlike concrete or brick patios, wood decks need annual maintenance to preserve its beauty.
-If your deck goes neglected in the summer months, they can become a health-hazard for all members of your family, even cause structural damage to your home.
+If your deck goes neglected in the summer months, it can become a health hazard for all members of your family, even cause structural damage to your home.
 This includes small issues that you may consider unimportant.
 An old, weathered deck will never last you long.
 It’s a good idea to consider a new one to refresh aesthetics and enhance the safety of your home.
 How do you know you need a new deck?
 Let the experts at TorOnCa shed more light on the matter.

 - Rotting Posts: Old decks tend to sit directly on the pillars that hold them up.
 As a result, they are prone to soaking up water that settles on the ground after a rainfall.
 This can make them rot and lose strength with time.
 Rotting posts cannot hold up the weight of the deck after a point.
 The smallest water leakage through the soft, rotting wood or slight leak in the ledger board can come in the way of safety.
 Soft rotting wood can fall off and topple over the entire deck.
 Can you afford to risk accidents and injury to your family members and friends?
 Replacement is not an option in such cases.
 You need a new deck.